reitsmairis/tree_root_model/README.md

 ---
 ## Installation
 1) Make sure to have Python version 3.8.5 installed on your machine.
-This project used [Anaconda](https://www.anaconda.com/), which comes with Python and a lot of nice libraries, as well as a nice terminal.
+This project used [Anaconda](https://www.anaconda.com/), which comes with Python and a lot of nice libraries, as well as a terminal.

 2) Clone this repository using the terminal:
     ```bash